qztweII/Data_Science/Diary.md

 This activity was about handling files.
 I tried to use relative paths, with `Week 3/Making a new file.py` trying to access `athlete_events.csv` by typing `data_path = "../athlete_events.csv"`.
 Little did I know that the path was not relative to the file itself, but the `DATA_SCIENCE` folder, so it was trying to access the parent folder, the `U:/` (aka my student drive).
 I tried this with `..\TEST!!!!!!`, accessing the `U:/` drive directly.

 ## Activity 4 cont.
 Made a new csv through a script.
 Welcome to the world, my little file!
-This may be one of the most useful
+This may be one of the most useful python-related things I'll learn

 ## Activity 5 (Week 4)
 Started filtering, sorting and grouping.

+## Activity 5 cont.
+I learnt to clean data.
+Yaaay!
+I learnt to get rid of any NoneTypes within columns, with the medals column being the dirtiest.
+I dropped data when it could not be assumed, and I fixed data where I could